 In most studies, pleasant music referred to classical music pieces with an emphasis on melody and harmony, and unpleasant music referred to dissonant pieces with less melody and unresolved discordant chords.

 Other studies exposed the children with autism to pieces with or without lyrics and having rhythm and pace such as Polynesian music or Costa Rican music.
 Interestingly, music with a rhythm involved intense activity in the thalamus.
 It’s interesting because the thalamus serves as a transit station for all sensory inputs (except smell) and is involved in the control of voluntary movement.
-We would be remiss to ignore the possibilities there to help children with autism who have speech delay, sensory processing issues and movement issues.
+We would be remiss to ignore the possibilities there to help children with autism who have a speech delay, sensory processing issues, and movement issues.